sagemath/trac_to_gh/Issue 3421.md

 # Issue 3421: [with patch, needs review] MPolynomialRing_libsingular should accept longs in __call__

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3421

 Original creator: malb